stevegroves123/stevegroves123.github.io/index.md

 > I am an old, daft and slightly mad guy who like to be creative,
 > either using electronics to create silly gadets or software to create Apple IOS or WatchIOS apps.

+An example of one silly creation is [Water app for Apple Watch](https://github.com/stevegroves123/WaterLog)

 ```swift
 import UIKit